 First, understand your current blog.
-How much traffic is your blog driving back to the rest of your website?
-Are there certain posts that are driving more traffic than others?
+How much traffic is your blog driving?
+Are there certain posts (or types of posts) that are driving more traffic than others?
 Use a 3-month look-back period to get a fairly holistic view.
 You can use Google Search Console to figure this out—and you can also see the queries that users are typing to get them to particular blogs.

 Look up those keywords in a tool like SEMrush, Moz, or Keywords Everywhere to determine the keyword volume.
 Ideally, you’re ranking for general phrases that have low competition but a high monthly search volume.

 This research recommendation is setting you up to execute “They Ask, You Answer” content generation.
 This strategy is relatively simple, but it's effective.
 Make a list of all the questions your customers ask throughout the buying process, and write articles that answer them.
 Talking to your customer service or sales team will help generate that list.

 For instance, if you sell water heaters, these might be a few of the questions someone asks:

 - When do water heaters go on sale?